 For more on small business payroll, see these resources:

-Use CRA tables, the Payroll Deductions Online Calculator (PDOC), or payroll software.
+Use CRA tables, the Payroll Deductions Online Calculator (PDOC), or payroll software, like Huumans.
+Automating manual calculations saves you time and helps prevent mistakes.

 At Huumans, we want to be helpful and accurate, but we also want to be upfront.
 This blog helps you make sense of payroll — it doesn’t replace your accountant, bookkeeper, or lawyer.
 We do our best to keep things accurate, but if you catch something off, let us know and we’ll fix it.
 And if we link to other sites, that’s just us sharing resources — what they say is on them, not us.